Man killed in crash on I-15 | East Idaho News

 The following is a news release from Idaho State Police.

-On Thursday, April, 11, at 8:25 a.m., the Idaho State Police investigated a single-vehicle fatality crash, northbound I-15 at milepost 19.3, near Malad in Oneida County.
+FORT HALL — On Monday, April 15, at approximately 11:07 p.m., Idaho State Police investigated a single-vehicle fatality crash northbound on I-15 near milepost 83.3, north of Fort Hall.

-Bryan B. Carson, 71, of Jackson, Wyoming, was driving northbound in a 2001 Nissan Pathfinder.
-The vehicle veered off the roadway on the left shoulder.
-Carson overcorrected, veered off the right shoulder, and hit the guardrail.

-Carson was not wearing a seatbelt and was ejected from the vehicle.
-He succumbed to his injuries on scene.
+William L. Brower, 75, of Fort Hall, was driving a 1997 Ford Expedition northbound on I-15.
+Brower’s vehicle went off the left shoulder into the median, struck a guardrail and overturned striking an overpass pillar.
+Brower succumbed to his injuries at the scene.
+Brower was not wearing a seatbelt.